-Monotony is poison.
-New South Wales has the pulsating rhythmical remedy.
-We’ve hand-selected the best camping getaways from Sydney to help break free of city livin’.
+Monotony can be a tough way to live.
+To help you out we’ve hand-selected the best camping near Sydney to help break free of city livin’.

 With bragging rights for one of the state’s largest lake systems and with pacific surf rolling in a few metres in the other direction, Myall Lakes is nothing short of a honey-pot for escapee campers.
 More than 20 campsites are hidden away in the region, so you’re bound to find a secluded spot to stick your proverbial flag.
 Shelly, however, is our fave.

 Time from Sydney: 3 hours south

 Probably the best-designed campsite of all that I’ve seen in NSW, not only is it difficult to beat for watching the sunrise (alongside a pack of sand loving kangaroo’s if you’re lucky) you’ll also get your own private allotment to set up a base for the night.